-- Align our compensation program with shareholder interests. - Emphasize adherence to strong pay for performance principles to appropriately balance risk and reward and reinforce engagement among the leadership team and S&T key contributors. - Structure our compensation program to effectively attract and retain top talent and allow for succession planning. - Ensure sound risk management and effective controls. - Per SEC requirement, subject all payments to claw-back provisions that allow S&T to cancel or recoup any bonus, retention award or incentive compensation paid or required to be paid to our NEOs if the payment was based on materially inaccurate financial statements or any other materially inaccurate performance metric criteria. - Maintain robust stock ownership guidelines that require our NEOs to own Common Stock with a fair market value equal to 3X base salary for the CEO and President and 2X base salary for our other NEOs.(1)
+- Align our compensation program with shareholder interests. - Emphasize adherence to strong pay for performance principles to appropriately balance risk and reward and reinforce engagement among the leadership team and S&T key contributors. - Structure our compensation program to effectively attract and retain top talent and allow for succession planning. - Ensure sound risk management and effective controls. - Per SEC requirement, subject all payments to claw-back provisions that allow S&T to cancel or recoup any bonus, retention award or incentive compensation paid or required to be paid to our NEOs if the payment was based on materially inaccurate financial statements or any other materially inaccurate performance metric criteria. - Maintain robust stock ownership policy that require our NEOs to own Common Stock with a fair market value equal to 5X base salary for the CEO, 3x base salary for the President and CFO, and 2X base salary for our other NEOs.(1)